Edible Schoolyard Project

 Coulee Region Ecoscapes donated the design.
 Thank you!

-January - March 2018: Collaborate with the School District of La Crosse (Done)
+January - March 2018: Collaborate plan between GROW and School District of La Crosse (Done)

 March - August 2018: Community input sessions, solidifying goals, creating design (Done)

 April- May 2019: Installation of Section 1: Pollinator Patch- 4th/5th grade class learns about pollinators and helps install the pollinator patch (done)

 June 2019: Installation of Section 2: Apple Guild (done)

 July 2019: Installation of Section 3: Rain Garden

 Raise funding for Section #4 and #5

 Install section #5 - Outdoor Classroom - when funding permits